mdn/content/files/en-us/learn_web_development/core/scripting/index.md

 - [Introduction to events](/en-US/docs/Learn_web_development/Core/Scripting/Events)
   - : In this article, we discuss some important concepts surrounding events, and look at the fundamentals of how they work in browsers.
 - [Event bubbling](/en-US/docs/Learn_web_development/Core/Scripting/Event_bubbling)
-  - : This guide introduces the concepts of event bubbling, event capture, and event delegation, which are all about what happens when you add a listener to an element that contains another element, and an event then happens to the contained element.
+  - : This article introduces the concepts of event bubbling, event capture, and event delegation, which are all about what happens when you add a listener to an element that contains another element, and an event then happens to the contained element.
 - [Challenge: Image gallery](/en-US/docs/Learn_web_development/Core/Scripting/Image_gallery) <sup>Challenge</sup>
   - : Now that we've looked at the fundamental building blocks of JavaScript, we'll test your knowledge of loops, functions, conditionals and events by getting you to build a fairly common item you'll see on a lot of websites — a JavaScript-powered image gallery.
 - [Object basics](/en-US/docs/Learn_web_development/Core/Scripting/Object_basics)